 Kratom on its own can have some issues with safety.
 This is due to its lack of regulation in most areas.
 The last thing you want to do is purchase bad or adulterated kratom and then add it to your vape juice.

-To stay as safe as possible, always purchase your kratom from a reputable dealer.
+Always purchase your kratom from a reputable dealer to stay as safe as possible.
 Additionally, if you’re planning to buy kratom juice, be certain you’re purchasing it from a reputable kratom vendor.

-You’ll want to stay away from fly-by-night vendors and those that sell cheap, low-quality products.
+You’ll want to avoid fly-by-night vendors and those selling cheap, low-quality products.
 Instead, look for vendors that provide test results and batch numbers.
-This is your best practice, regardless of what you’re planning to do with the kratom.
+This is your best practice, regardless of what you plan to do with the kratom.

 Vaping kratom is just not worth it, and it’s also less healthy than taking kratom on its own.

-The worst part is that vaping kratom causes you to waste a lot of it, which will make your expenses shoot upward.
+The worst part is that vaping kratom causes you to waste much of it, making your expenses shoot upward.